 Small businesses have been the builder of many economies in the world and as they grow and expand, the economy also grows.

-Nigeria’s economy is characterized by a very large number of small businesses and the unique feature of these businesses is that they can be easily established since their requirement in terms of capital, technology, management and utilities are not as demanding as it is in the case of larger enterprises.
+Nigeria’s economy is characterised by a very large number of small businesses and the unique feature of these businesses is that they can be easily established since their requirement in terms of capital, technology, management and utilities are not as demanding as it is in the case of larger enterprises.

 5 Cheap Money Mistakes That Kills Small Businesses